algolia/instantsearch-ios/Readme.md

 Run your app and you will the most basic search experience: a `UISearchBar` with the number of results each time you write a query.

+To get a more meaningful search experience, please follow our [Getting Started Guide](https://community.algolia.com/instantsearch-ios/getting-started.html).

 ## Getting Help

 - **Need help**?
 Ask a question to the [Algolia Community](https://discourse.algolia.com/) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/algolia).